Cat anatomy: Digestive system

 Food then moves on to the jejunum.
 This is the most nutrient absorptive section of the small intestine.
 The liver regulates the level of nutrients absorbed into the blood system from the small intestine.
 From the jejunum, whatever food that has not been absorbed is sent to the ileum which connects to the large intestine.
 The first part of the large intestine is the cecum and the second portion is the colon.
 The large intestine reabsorbs water and forms fecal matter.

-There are some things that the cats are not able to digest.
+There are some things that cats are not able to digest.
 For example, cats clean themselves by licking their fur with their tongue, which causes them to swallow a lot of fur.
 This causes a build-up of fur in a cat's stomach and creates a mass of fur.
 This is often thrown up and is better known as a hairball.

 The short length of the digestive tract of the cat causes cats' digestive system to weigh less than other species of animals, which allows cats to be active predators.
 While cats are well adapted to be predators they have a limited ability to regulate catabolic enzymes of amino acids meaning amino acids are constantly being destroyed and not absorbed.
 Therefore, cats require a higher protein proportion in their diet than many other species.
-Cats are not adapted to synthesize niacin from tryptophan and, because they are carnivores, can't convert carotene to vitamin A, so eating plants while not harmful does not provide them nutrients.
+Cats are not adapted to synthesize niacin from tryptophan and, because they are carnivores, cannot convert carotene to vitamin A, so eating plants while not harmful does not provide them nutrients.

-Genitalia
+Genitourinary system

 Female genitalia

 In the female cat, the genitalia includes the uterus, the vagina, the genital passages and teats.
 Together with the vulva, the vagina of the cat is involved in mating and provides a channel for newborns during parturition, or birth.
 The vagina is long and wide.
 Genital passages are the oviducts of the cat.
 They are short, narrow, and not very sinuous.